Obesity and Back Pain

 Activity following Prolotherapy must use proper back mechanics.
 The lower back was not meant to sustain a twisting motion while it is in the flexed position.
 Core exercises that involve flexing at the waist and twisting, will in all likelihood, lead to low back pain.
 Always consult your Prolotherapy doctor for an exercise plan to strengthen your lower back and core based on your individual case and ask for general exercise recommendations.

 In another article, spinal surgeons said that a component of failed spinal surgery was obesity.
-Amazingly enough this two-year-old research was the first to examine obesity’s role in recurrent disc herniation.
+Amazingly enough this recent research was the first to examine obesity’s role in recurrent disc herniation.
 A study should have been performed to see what took so long to make an obvious connection: “Obesity was a strong and independent predictor of recurrent (disc herniation) after lumbar microdiscectomy.
 Surgeons should incorporate weight loss counseling into their preoperative discussions with patients.”4

 There is even suggestion that elevated cholesterol levels and triglycerides have a role: “patients with symptomatic herniated lumbar disc showed statistically significant higher triglyceride concentration and total cholesterol concentration.
 Serum lipid levels may be a risk factor for [symptomatic disc herniation].
 An enhanced understanding of these factors holds the promise of new approaches to the prevention and management.”5